 Hautboys and torches.
-Enter a Sewer, and divers Servants with dishes and service, and pass over the stage.
-Then enter MACBETH
+Enter, and pass over, a Sewer and divers Servants with dishes and service.
+Then enter Macbeth.

-If it were done when 'tis done, then 'twere well It were done quickly: if the assassination Could trammel up the consequence, and catch With his surcease success; that but this blow Might be the be-all and the end-all here, But here, upon this bank and shoal of time, We'ld jump the life to come.
-But in these cases We still have judgment here; that we but teach Bloody instructions, which, being taught, return To plague the inventor: this even-handed justice Commends the ingredients of our poison'd chalice To our own lips.
-He's here in double trust; First, as I am his kinsman and his subject, Strong both against the deed; then, as his host, Who should against his murderer shut the door, Not bear the knife myself.
-Besides, this Duncan Hath borne his faculties so meek, hath been So clear in his great office, that his virtues Will plead like angels, trumpet-tongued, against The deep damnation of his taking-off; And pity, like a naked new-born babe, Striding the blast, or heaven's cherubim, horsed Upon the sightless couriers of the air, Shall blow the horrid deed in every eye, That tears shall drown the wind.
-I have no spur To prick the sides of my intent, but only

-Vaulting ambition, which o'erleaps itself And falls on the other.
+If it were done when 'tis done, then 'twere well It were done quickly.
+If th' assassination Could trammel up the consequence, and catch With his surcease success; that but this blow Might be the be-all and the end-all-here.
+But here, upon this bank and shoal of time, We'd jump the life to come.
+But in these cases We still have judgement here; that we but teach Bloody instructions, which being taught, return To plague th' inventor.
+This even-handed justice Commends th' ingredience of our poison'd chalice To our own lips.
+He's here in double trust: First, as I am his kinsman and his subject, Strong both against the deed; then, as his host, Who should against his murderer shut the door, Not bear the knife myself.
+Besides, this Duncan Hath borne his faculties so meek, hath been So clear in his great office, that his virtues Will plead like angels, trumpet-tongued, against The deep damnation of his taking-off; And pity, like a naked new-born babe, Striding the blast, or heaven's cherubin, hors'd Upon the sightless couriers of the air, Shall blow the horrid deed in every eve.
+That tears shall drown the wind.-I have no spur To prick the sides of my intent, but only Vaulting ambition, which o'erleaps itself And falls on th' other-